-- 1. MTSA will receive the financial aid disbursement EFT into MTSA's bank account from the Department of Education. - 2.
-Tuition and fees are deducted from each student's financial aid disbursement and posted to each student's School account. - 3.
-Tuition and fees are moved to MTSA's operating bank account. - 4.
-Remaining Financial Aid monies will be moved via EFT to each student's personal bank account by posted distribution dates, as directed by the MTSA Authorization Agreement for Electronic Funds Transfer.
-Distribution date is also the day tuition is due. - ♦ Any change in bank information must be given to the Business Office no later than two weeks prior to the disbursement date, by completing a new MTSA Authorization Agreement for Electronic Funds Transfer.
+- 1. MTSA receives the financial aid disbursement from the Department of Education and/or private loan source. - 2.
+Tuition and fees are deducted from each student's financial aid disbursement and posted to each student's school account. - 3.
+Any remaining credit balance on student's school account will be moved via EFT to each student's personal bank account by the posted disbursement date, as directed by the MTSA Authorization Agreement for Electronic Funds Transfer. - Students accounts are maintained in the Business Office and students may access account information on their CAMS student portal.